 It is important, too, to realize that deadly violence among primitives is not even remotely comparable to modern warfare.
-When primitives fight, two little bands of men shoot arrows or swing war-clubs at one another because they want to fight; or because they are defending themselves, their families, or their territory.
-In the modern world soldiers fight because they are forced to do so, or, at best, because they have been brainwashed into believing in some kook ideology such as that of Nazism, socialism, or what American politicians choose to call "freedom".
-In any case the modern soldier is merely a pawn, a dupe who dies not for his family or his tribe but for the politicians who exploit him.
-If he's unlucky, maybe he does not die but comes home horribly crippled in a way that would never result from an arrow- or a spear-wound.
-Meanwhile, thousands of non-combatants are killed or mutilated.
-The environment is
+When primitives fight, two little bands of men shoot arrows or swing warclubs at one another because they want to fight; or because they are defending themselves, their families, or their territory.
+In the modern world soldiers fight because they are forced to do so, or, at best, because they have been brainwashed into believing in some

-171 Coon. page 172.
+&lt;sup>171 Coon. page 172.

-172 Ibid.. page 75.
+&lt;sup>172 Ibid.. page 75.

-173 Ibid.. pages 243-44.
+&lt;sup>173 Ibid.. pages 243-44.